 - 15. Treasury management is the management of the Group's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 16.
 The Group has a separate treasury management policy in place.
 Short term borrowing for temporary revenue purposes is authorised by the Principal.
-Such arrangements are restricted by limits in the College's Financial Memorandum agreed with Skills Funding Agency/Education Funding Agency transferred to the Education and Skills Funding Agency.
+Such arrangements are restricted by limits in the College's Financial Memorandum agreed with Education and Skills Funding Agency.
 All other borrowing requires the authorisation of the Corporation and shall comply with the requirements of the Financial Memorandum.